vestverg/python_for_go_java/LINKEDIN_ANNOUNCEMENT.md

 • Quick-start guides for each concept
 • Full working project to practice with

-The best part?
-It's all open source!
-Check it out here: [Repository Link]

 Would love your feedback and contributions! 🙌

 #Python #CodingLife #OpenSource #DevLife

----
-Ready to start?
-Check out our repository and star it if you find it helpful!

-[Repository Link]